orlarey/presentation-compilateur-faust/slides-en.md

 - textual version of the FIR language :
   - with variable types (`stack, struct, global`)
-  - some statistics on the code : size of the DSP, number of operations of each type used (memory access, arithmetic calculations...)
+  - some statistics on the code: size of the DSP, number of operations of each type used (memory access, arithmetic calculations...)
 - files in generator/fir

 # Instrumentation with the Interpretation backend